International Employees & FICA

 New International Employees and Students

 All employees of the university are required to complete the new hire paperwork on or before the first day of work for pay.
-The new hire paperwork should be completed and turned into Payroll & Employee Services located in the Nuclear Engineering Laboratory, room 244.
+The new hire paperwork should be completed and turned into HR Records located on the first floor of the Nuclear Engineering Laboratory, room 122.

 New Hire packets and additional information can be found on the Human Resources website, you can access the HR website by following the link below: